mbdevpl/typed-astunparse/README.rst

 requirements
 ------------

-This package is intended for Python 3.5.
+This package is intended for Python 3.5 and later.
 It was tested on 64 bit Ubuntu, but it might work on other systems too.

 typed-astunparse depends on: